Rocket Lab Launched the World’s First Debris Inspection Satellite, ADRAS-J, for Astroscale1st Oct 2021

 Rocket Lab is one of the few space industry companies turning their eye towards the pollution of space.
-Ever since the 1970s, the amount of ‘space garbage’ has increased sevenfold, leading to a growing concern that future space exploration missions might encounter challenges and potentially disastrous complications.
+Ever since the 1970s, the amount of ‘space garbage’ has increased sevenfold.
+It led to a growing concern that future space exploration missions might encounter challenges and potentially disastrous complications.
 The Electron launch was the second this year for the company after the Jan.
 31 launch of four satellites for space situational awareness company NorthStar Earth and Space.

-An Orbital Debris Removal Demonstration Mission scheduled for 2023
+ADRAS-J – An Orbital Debris Removal Demonstration Satellite

 Rocket Lab has joined forces with Astroscale to battle the build-up of space garbage left after most launch missions.
 Nobu Okada, CEO and Founder of Astroscale, shared in an interview that reliable and commercially proven launchers such as Rocket Lab’s Electron ensure affordable and flexible access to space, which is fundamental for industry growth, infrastructure, and economy.